 Within the federal government, responsibility for cultural policy lies with the Department of Canadian Heritage.
 The Cultural Affairs Sector is responsible for a range of programs and policies.
-The department also houses five departmental agencies - including the Canadian Radio-television and Telecommunications Commission and Library and Archives Canada - and nine Crown corporations - including the CBC, the Canada Council for the Arts, and the National Arts Centre.
+15 The department also houses five departmental agencies - including the Canadian Radio-television and Telecommunications Commission and Library and Archives Canada - and nine Crown corporations - including the CBC, the Canada Council for the Arts, and the National Arts Centre.

-Federal cultural policy continues to follow the general goals that have evolved over time: to "encourage Canadian cultural expression - in all its diversity - and ... ensure Canadians have access to their own cultural products."
-At the same time, the Department of Canadian Heritage pursues three strategic outcomes:
+While the federal cultural policy continues to follow the general goals that have evolved over time - to "encourage Canadian cultural expression - in all its diversity - and ... ensure Canadians have access to their own cultural products," 16 - the Department of Canadian Heritage currently pursues three strategic outcomes.
+These outcomes are:

-- 1. Canadian artistic expressions and cultural content are created and accessible at home and abroad. ... - 2.
-Canadians share, express and appreciate their Canadian identity .... - 3.
-Canadians participate and excel in sport.24
+- 1. Canadian artistic expressions and cultural content are created and accessible at home and abroad. - 2.
+Canadians share, express and appreciate their Canadian identity. - 3.
+Canadians participate and excel in sport.
+17

-The department's current four priorities connected with the first strategic outcome - which deals specifically with arts and culture - are these:
+With regard to the first strategic outcome - which deals specifically with the arts and culture - the Department's current three priorities are: